 Why does my Lab jump on me?

 Let’s start with some dog psychology.
 Why do dogs jump on people?
 Some say it is just your dog’s way of greeting you.
 Others say your dog wants or needs some attention.
 Maybe.
-I agree that it is in a dog’s nature to jump on people and other dogs, but I believe that dogs jump on people to exert dominance over them and figure out their rank within a pack.
+I agree that it is in a dog’s nature to jump on people and other dogs, but I believe that dogs jump on people to exert dominance over them and determine their rank within a pack.

 Your dog is a pack animal

 This still happens today in wolf packs.
 And it happens in your family pack too.
-Maybe not as violent but the testing of rank by your dog still happens.
+Maybe not as violently but the testing of rank by your dog still happens.
 This is in a dog’s nature.

 Dog size matters